tail-ed/tailed-ui/README.md

 # shadcn-custom

 Planned to be modified version of shadcn components that are easily importable and have slight more customization.
 Currently package contains a simple button which takes in a label property which sets the value of the value displayed on the button.
-Plan to add custom components to this package and allow them to be installed/copied into the system using ``` npx shadcn-custom``` and correctly configure it how shadcn works.
-Plan on making this a private package but it is public for testing purposes.
+Plan to add custom components to this package and allow them to be installed/copied into the system using ``` npx shadcn-custom``` and correctly configure it how shadcn works. ~~Plan on making this a private package but it is public for testing purposes.~~
+It was private but it is now public.

 ## Changes from default shadcn